lookmohan/Bengaluru_House_Prediction_Model/README.md

 This repository contains the code and files for a Bengaluru House Price Prediction Model.
 The project uses machine learning to predict house prices based on location and other features.
 It includes model training, Flask backend, and a simple frontend.

+### Model Prediction Results

+Here is an example of the output from the Bengaluru House Price Prediction model:

+(images/house_price_prediction_result.png)

 ## Directory Structure

 ```